 Option 1: Hi-visibility front sight posts.
 These are usually brightly colored posts create a better contrast when aiming.
 Tapco high-visibility sight posts are a great example of posts that will help with visibility – but they can still be tough to see in the dark.

 Option 2: Tritium.
-Tritium is a gas that is gas that is stored in tiny vials and housed within iron sights.
-These vials provide a glow-in-the-dark effect that doesn't need to be "recharged" by sunlight - it glows all the time!
+Tritium is a gas that is stored in tiny vials and housed within iron sights.
+These vials provide a glow-in-the-dark effect that doesn’t need to be “recharged” by sunlight – it glows all the time!
 Sights with tritium are the best choice for low-light visibility.
 Troy Tritium Sights are generally regarded as the best ones on the market.

 Material (steel, aluminum, polymer)

 The most common materials for backup irons sights are steel and aluminum.
-And while steel sights will be the most durable for long term use, it's also heavy - aluminum is also very tough but a little lighter.
+And while steel sights will be the most durable for long-term use, it’s also heavy – aluminum is also very tough but a little lighter.
 If weight is a big consideration for you, there are some polymer options.
-Be careful when buying polymer sights - there are only a couple of good brands out there for these types of sights (we recommend Magpul).
+Be careful when buying polymer sights – there are only a couple of good brands out there for these types of sights (we recommend Magpul).

 The aperture of your sight (also known as the peephole) is the hole that you look through in the rear sight – you need to line up the front sight post in this hole for proper aim.
 On most iron sights, there are two different aperture sizes – the bigger aperture is used for short range situations (easier for quick target acquisition), the smaller aperture is for long-range shots when perfect accuracy is key.

-Some sights even use diamond-shaped apertures, which many find to be superior for quick target acquisition vs. standard round apertures.
+Some AR 15 sights even use diamond-shaped apertures, which many find to be superior for quick target acquisition vs. standard round apertures.
 Although the choice may be a matter of preference,it can also be a matter of training.
 Some examples of sights with diamond-shaped apertures are the Troy DOA Sights, and Diamondhead Sights.

 45 Degree (Offset) Sights

-45 degree iron sights (also know as offset sights) are great for quickly transitioning between long and short range targets when you have a scope mounted on your weapon.
+45-degree iron sights (also know as offset sights) are great for quickly transitioning between long and short range targets when you have a scope mounted on your weapon.
 The way you use the sights is to slightly tilt your rifle, and then look down the sights just like you normally would.
 These sights are great for any situation where you would quickly switch target distance, such as 3-gun shooting competitions, or combat situations.